Many of us scorn to classic indicators that are available by default in the trading terminal. But there is no purpose for that.

 The reverse crossing of these levels by the indicator can be a good entry signal for the main trend correction, where Fibonacci levels can be a good filter:

 In point 1 on the picture above Stochastic already signals the opportunity for sales.
 The price has not yet reached the Fibonacci 38.2% level from the previous movement (for different pairs, these values must be determined empirically, depending on the volatility of the pair, on average, from 38.2% to 61.8%), saving us from premature opening.
 In point 2, the price reached a level of 38.2%.
 In point 3, a divergence was formed, after which there was an intersection of the main and signal lines of the indicator.

 - The zero line 50.

-But the point is not in numbers, but in the fact that any way of stochastic trading with a right approach, patience and consistency, can bring profits.
+But the point is not in numbers, but in the fact that any way of stochastic trading with the right approach, patience, and consistency, can bring profits.
 Pay attention to how simple this TS is, even if it does not claim to usefulness and was born in my head after 3 minutes of looking at the Stochastic indicator chart.

 - The intersection of the main and signal lines

 The main signals of the stochastic oscillator are lines %K and %D crossing.
 Any intersection should be analyzed within the zones of overbought/oversold.